kassonlab/gmxapi/README.md

 a `pip install sphinx` or by using whatever package management system you are familiar with.
 You may also need to install a `sphinx_rtd_theme` package.

-Build *and install* the gmxpy module.
+Build *and install* the gmx module.

 Then decide what directory you want to put the docs in and call `sphinx-build` to build `html` docs from the configuration in the `docs` directory of the gmxpy repository.

-Assuming you downloaded the repository to `/path/to/gmxpy` and you want to build the docs in `/path/to/docs`, do
+Assuming you downloaded the repository to `/path/to/gmxapi` and you want to build the docs in `/path/to/docs`, do

-    sphinx-build -b html /path/to/gmxpy/docs /path/to/docs
+    sphinx-build -b html /path/to/gmxapi/docs /path/to/docs

 or

-    python -m sphinx -b html /path/to/gmxpy/docs /path/to/docs
+    python -m sphinx -b html /path/to/gmxapi/docs /path/to/docs

 Then open `/path/to/docs/index.html` in a browser.